publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395fff.md

 >         “(4) __Medicare beneficiary.—__

->         The term ‘medicare beneficiary’ means an individual entitled to benefits under part A of this title \[probably means part A of title XVIII of the Social Security Act which is classified to part A of this subchapter\], enrolled under part B of this title \[probably means part B of title XVIII of the Social Security Act which is classified to part B of this subchapter\], or both.”
+>         The term ‘medicare beneficiary’ means an individual entitled to benefits under part A of this title \[probably means part A of title XVIII of the Social Security Act, [42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\], enrolled under part B of this title \[probably means part B of title XVIII of the Social Security Act, [42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], or both.”

  __Temporary Suspension of Oasis Requirement for Collection of Data on Non-Medicare and Non-Medicaid Patients__